dafatsq/weekly-schedule-app/README.md

 ## Usage

 1. **Create an account** or log in to an existing one
-2. **Add tasks** to your schedule by filling out the form at the top
-3. **Drag and drop** tasks to rearrange them on the schedule
-4. **Edit tasks** by clicking on them and using the edit form
-5. **Adjust the time range** shown using the Chart Settings
+2. Use the **sidebar navigation** to access different management sections:
+   - Manage Destinations
+   - Manage Vacation Plans
+   - Manage Users
+   - Manage Bookings
+3. In each section you can:
+   - **Search** for specific items
+   - **Add new** items through the form interface
+   - **Edit** existing items
+   - **Delete** items with confirmation
-6. **Upload a profile picture** by clicking on your profile avatar
+4. Change your **profile picture** by clicking on your profile avatar
-7. **Toggle dark mode** using the button in the sidebar
+5. Toggle **dark mode** using the button in the sidebar

-## Configuration Options

-### Time Settings
-You can customize which hours are shown on your schedule grid by using the Chart Settings panel.
-This allows you to focus on specific parts of the day.

-### Task Duration
-When creating or editing a task, you can set its duration from 1 to 4 hours.
-The task will visually span across multiple time slots.
+6. **Log out** by clicking on your profile and selecting Logout

 ## Data Structure

-The app uses Firebase Firestore with the following structure:
+The app uses Firebase Firestore with the following collections:

-- `schedules/{userId}` - Contains user's tasks and chart settings
+- `destinations` - Contains destination information
-  - `tasks` - Array of task objects
-  - `chartStart` - Starting time setting
+  - City, Price, Discount, Country, Rating, Quota, User ID

-  - `chartEnd` - Ending time setting
+- `vacations` - Contains vacation package information
+  - City, Country, Price, Day Trip, Rating, Quota, User ID

-- `users/{userId}` - Contains user profile data
+- `users` - Contains user profile data and customer information
+  - Name, Phone Number, Profile Picture, User ID

-  - `profilePicture` - Base64 encoded profile image
+- `bookings` - Contains booking records
+  - Name, Phone Number, Destination, Type, User ID

 ## Browser Support

-The app works best in modern browsers (Chrome, Firefox, Safari, Edge).
+The app works in all modern browsers (Chrome, Firefox, Safari, Edge) and is fully responsive for mobile devices.

 ## License